 With primaries only days away, candidates for Johnson County Sheriff explain campaigning during a pandemic

-JOHNSON COUNTY, Iowa (KCRG) - With Iowa's primaries coming up on Tuesday, the campaigns have not had the usual gatherings, rallies, and fundraisers, leading them to veer from traditional strategies to a heavier digital approach.
+With Iowa's primaries coming up on Tuesday, the campaigns have not had the usual gatherings, rallies, and fundraisers, leading them to veer from traditional strategies to a heavier digital approach.

-Candidates for Johnson County Sheriff Al Fear and Brad Kunkel on Wednesday, May 27, 2020.
-(Aaron Scheinblum/KCRG)

 You do not have to travel far in Johnson County to find a campaign sign for one of two Democrats running for county Sheriff.
 Whether it is Al Fear or Brad Kunkel, they would tell you the same thing: for the first time campaigners, things in recent months have not gone the way they expected them to go when they first announced they were running.